 - Knowledge translation and exchange plans;

-- Relevance and Impacts: discuss how the proposed research will help Autism Edmonton achieve its mission of improving the lives of people with ASD and their families.
-Examples of relevant research areas could include (but not exclusive to): improving the health and well‐being of individuals with ASD across the lifespan, the needs of adolescents and adults in the community; vocational planning; and family experience.
+- Relevance and anticipated impacts: discuss how the proposed research will help Autism Edmonton achieve its mission of improving the lives of people with ASD and their families.
+Examples of relevant research areas could include (but not exclusive to): improving the health and well-being of individuals with ASD across the lifespan, assessing the needs of children, adolescents and adults in the community; vocational planning; and family experience.

-- Letter of support from the supervising researcher that describes the strengths (including research potential) of the applicant, the training and mentorship plan, the relevance of the proposed research to the overall goals of the student’s research training and career development.
-Must indicate any supplementary funds to support the proposed research.
+- Letter of support from the supervising researcher that describes the strengths including research potential of the applicant, the training and mentorship plan, the relevance of the proposed research to the overall goals of the student’s research training and career development and indicating any supplementary funds to be provided to support the proposed research..

 - Letter of support from another faculty member familiar with the candidate’s academic and/or research performance.

 - Detailed budget and budget justification.
 Please utilize the template provided.
 Note the following limits under each line item

 - o A maximum of $500 can be used to support attendance at a scientific conference to present the results of the study findings (may include airfare, meals, accommodations and conference registration fees).

 - A maximum of $1000.00 for equipment including hardware costs.